BankingofThings/BoT-NodeJS-SDK/README.md

 ### For Mac Users

-Note: Mac usage is for testing purposes only and some perifferals might not work properly.
+Note: Mac usage is for testing purposes only and some peripheerals might not work properly.

 Check your local node installation by opening a Terminal and writting the following command.
 ```bash